Thompson submachine gun: Suppressed variant

+Thompson clones

+Similar weapons were manufactured by Apache Arms, Eagle Gun Co., Volunteer Enterprises Inc, and Spitfire MFG Co.

+Rechambered versions

+The Thompson was converted to take 7.62x25mm ammunition by China after 1949 and by the Soviets by using MP40 magazines converted to use the same ammo.

 Civilian ownership

 Canada

 All variants and modified versions of Thompson submachine guns (even semiautomatic-only versions) are prohibited by name in Canada, as part of Prohibited Weapons Order No. 13 in 1995.
 Consequently, they cannot be legally imported or owned except under very limited circumstances.
-For example, to own one the person must be "grandfathered" and have owned one before the bill was passed against it.
-The submachine gun is not grandfathered like in the U.S., only the owner.
-The submachine gun can only be sold to other grandfathered individuals; this keeps prices extremely low as the number of permitted licensed individuals is very small and dwindling with time.
-Eventually, all prohibited guns will be out of circulation.
+For example, to own one the person must be "grandfathered" (have owned one before the bill was passed against it), and have a valid prohibited-class firearms licence.
+Additionally, it would need to be already registered with the Canadian Firearms Registry.
+The submachine gun itself is not grandfathered like in the U.S., only the owner with the valid prohibited-class firearms licence is.

+The submachine gun can only be sold to other grandfathered individuals with a prohibited-class (12.2) licence, or to a business, museum or organization with a firearms business licence for prohibited-class firearms.
+This keeps prices extremely low as the number of permitted licensed individuals is very small and dwindling with time.
+Eventually, all prohibited-class firearms will be out of circulation with the grandfathered individual licence holders.
+However, they will still be able to be owned by licensed businesses and museums.

 United States

 The perceived popularity of submachine guns such as the Thompson with violent gangsters in the 1920s and 1930s was one of the main reasons given for passage of the National Firearms Act by the United States Congress in 1934.
 One of its provisions was that owners of fully automatic firearms were required to register them with the predecessor agency of the modern Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
 The law also placed restrictions on the possession, transfer, and transport of the weapons.

-There are several U.S. made automatic and semi-automatic variants, copies, or replicas.
+There are several U.S.-made automatic and semi-automatic variants, copies, or replicas.
 The semi-automatic versions are less regulated by federal law.

 United Kingdom

-The possession of any fully automatic firearm is prohibited in the UK by the Firearms Act 1968; prohibited firearms can be possessed on a section 5 certificate, but these are not issued for sporting purposes.
-A fully automatic firearm that has been converted to semi-automatic fire, such as the Model 1927, is prohibited by the Firearms Act 1988, as is any centre-fire purpose-made semi-automatic weapon, such as the Model 1927A1.
+The possession of any fully automatic firearm is prohibited in the UK by the Firearms Act 1968; prohibited firearms can be possessed under Section 5 authority from the Home Office, but these are not issued for sporting purposes.
+A fully automatic firearm that has been converted to semi-automatic fire, such as the Model 1927, is prohibited by the Firearms Act 1988, as is any centerfire purpose-made semi-automatic weapon, such as the Model 1927A1.
 It is now effectively impossible for a firearm of this type to be legally possessed by a member of the general public, except in certified deactivated condition or where specifically manufactured as a semi-automatic in caliber .22LR.